Victorian Railways flat wagons: FPX / VFMX

 In 1978, around the time the Pyneboard factory shifted to Mount Gambier, six randomly selected SFX flat wagons were recoded to FPX and renumbered 101 to 106.
 Bau notes that the major change was the fitting of a lashing bar, in addition to the lashing rings, along the wagon side frames, while Vincent writes that the lashing rail was only fitted on one side, and the other side had webbing winches fitted.
 The latter view is supported by McGrath's photo of VFMX 110 circa 1908.
 Vincent further mentions that the new origin required gauge-exchangeable bogies, but as the whole route was still broad gauge at the time it is not clear why.
-In the 1979 recoding the vehicles were recoded VFMX.
-A further seven were added to the fleet in 1980, converted from SFX/VFLX wagons and numbered 107 to 114.
-In 1987 VFMX 101 returned to VFLX 54 (recovering its original SFX number).
-The remainder were converted to VQLX container wagons around 1988, numbers 120 to 132.

 Steel traffic

 In 1967, a new steel rolling plant opened at Hastings, Victoria.
 Steel slabs were railed down to a branch line on the Stony Point Line, and rolled into thin sheetmetal primarily for the construction of cars in South Australia.
 Dedicated trains ran between the plant and Melbourne Yard; between there and South Australia the wagons were attached to regularly operating interstate trains.